 • To provide pupils with the opportunities to develop qualities of independence, expression and motivation to succeed through a range of D&T activities.

 • To provide pupils with the skills and knowledge to make informed choice.

 • To provide a curriculum that gives access to a wide range of techniques and processes and flexibility for individual development.

 • To provide a safe, healthy and stimulating environment.

 We take Design and Technology to be a broad term, which covers the subject areas at KS3 of:

 • Food Technology

 • Computer Aided Design

-Pupils are assessed on various areas of the design process.
-They are awarded marks and levels for their research, design ideas, final design, plan of action and their final product.
+Students are assessed on four areas.
+They are awarded marks for their research, design ideas, testing and prototyping and their final practical piece.

-Pupils are given opportunities to assess each other’s work.
-Peer assessment is enjoyed by the pupils and is beneficial to their progression.
+Students are given opportunities to assess each other’s work.